davidliujiafeng/ccom_mdx2023/README.md

 ### Core code

 In practice, we are not allowed to use any oracle / external model.
 So we heuristically apply the loss truncation function directly from the very beginning of training.
-We use the training architecture of [DEMUCS](https://github.com/facebookresearch/demucs), in which we simply re-write the loss function part:
+We use the training architecture of [DEMUCS](https://github.com/facebookresearch/demucs), in which we simply re-write the loss function part in `./demucs/demucs/solver.py` (line 324):

 ```
 if args.optim.loss == 'l1':